Social Icons

 Directed by J. J. Abrams

-Star Wars: The Force Awakens (Star Wars Episode VII) is more than awesome it is moresome.
-The movie takes its time to introduce us to the new heroes of the galaxy.
-Finn the rebel storm trooper and Rey the scavenger who is waiting for the return of her parents.
+Star Wars: The Force Awakens (Star Wars Episode VII) is more than awesome—it’s moresome.
+The movie takes its time to introduce us to the new heroes of the galaxy: Finn, the rebel stormtrooper, and Rey, the scavenger waiting for her parents to return.

-The last addition to this cast is Kylo Ren who is a grandson of Darth Vader and is the new antagonist and like Darth Vader he has a mentor teaching him the powers and advantages of being on the dark side.
+The last addition to this cast is Kylo Ren, the grandson of Darth Vader and the new antagonist.
+Like Darth Vader, he has a mentor guiding him in the ways of the dark side.

-1) The destruction of Starkiller quite similar to the destruction of the Death Star
+1. The destruction of Starkiller Base, which feels reminiscent of the Death Star’s destruction.

-A new dark side order has risen from the fallen Galactic Empire, they are called The First Order and they seek to eliminate Luke and the Republic.
+A new dark side order, called The First Order, has risen from the ashes of the Galactic Empire.
+They seek to eliminate Luke and the Republic.

-A group known as The Resistance, backed by the Republic and led by Luke's twin sister, Leia, stand between The First Order and their galactical conquest.
-But The Resistance are not strong enough to take down The First Order on their own and search for Luke to gain his assistance in stopping this new dark force.
+Standing in their way is The Resistance, backed by the Republic and led by Luke’s twin sister, Leia.
+However, The Resistance isn’t strong enough to take down The First Order alone, so they search for Luke to gain his help in stopping this new dark force.

-Disney wanted to cash in hard on this movie to recoup their $4 billion purchase of the franchise and Lucas Films so they brought back the old team, Luke Skywalker (Mark Hamill), Princess Leia (Carrie Fisher), Han Solo (Harrison Ford), Chewbacca and the droids C-3PO and R2-D2.
+Disney wanted to cash in big on this movie to recoup their $4 billion purchase of the franchise and Lucasfilm.
+They brought back the original team: Luke Skywalker (Mark Hamill), Princess Leia (Carrie Fisher), Han Solo (Harrison Ford), Chewbacca, and the droids C-3PO and R2-D2.

-What I appreciated most in this movie is the plot, it is not too restricted for the old faithful that new lovers will not be able to follow.
-The movie had the awesome Star Wars opening with an introduction note scrolling bringing both new and old Star Wars lovers together on the same page.
+What I appreciated most about this movie is the plot.
+It’s accessible enough for new fans while still satisfying longtime Star Wars lovers.
+The movie opens with the classic Star Wars intro, complete with the scrolling text, bringing both new and old fans together on the same page.

-Thanks to CGI we get to see awesome and memorable flight scenes with enough explosions, thrill and drama for your sight.
+Thanks to CGI, we get to see incredible and memorable flight scenes, packed with explosions, thrills, and drama.

 Creed (2015)